Problems with SDA "Truth" about Babylon and the Harlot

 6. Do the "ten horns" represent Europe?

 This interpretation of the ten horns is based on a flawed understanding of the ten horns on the beast of Daniel 7.
 In Bible prophecy, horns upon a beast always represent the kings or human leaders of that empire.
 The ten horns do not represent other empires.
 They represent the kings that ruled over the Roman Empire.
 The ten horns represent the ten Caesars that ruled up until the final termination of the Old Covenant and the destruction of Jerusalem in 70 AD.
-To study the identity of the ten horns further, click here to read our study on Daniel 7.
+To study the identity of the ten horns further, click here to read a study on Daniel 7.